There are some essential things you need to know about Korean etiquette, and we’re going to tell you all about them!

-Since you can’t always know a person’s age upon first meet, it’s better to err on the side of caution.
-One way to do this is with the handshake.
-Koreans differentiate between using two hands for a handshake vs. one hand.
+Since you can’t always know a person’s age upon the first meet, it’s better to err on the side of caution.
+One way to do this is with the way you shake hands.
+Koreans differentiate between using two hands for shaking hands vs. one hand.
 One hand can be used by someone of higher rank to someone of lower rank, but not vice versa!
 It’s considered rude.

-What to do: To be on the safe side, it’s best to show your manners by shaking a person’s hand with two hands the first time you meet him or her.
-The same applies for receiving something that someone is giving you.
-If you want to show that you learn Korean customs fast, make sure that you accept items with both hands.
+What to do: To be on the safe side, it’s best to show your manners by shaking a person’s hand with two hands the first time you meet them.
+The same applies to receiving something that someone is giving you.
+Make sure that you accept items with both hands.
+You can also receive it with your right hand if you hold your right wrist with your left hand.
 That simple act will go a long way.

 Photo Credit: Graham Hills